Working towards a Bachelor of Arts, Simran writes articles on modern history, art theory, religion, mythology, and analyses of texts.

 Dorian refers to the social system in England as the ‘native land of hypocrites.’
 This is hypocrisy is evoked through his behaviour and the usage of juxtaposition.
-The author utilises setting, the west and eastern ends of England to depict binary sides to Dorian’s persona.
-This is clear through the way in which that Dorian in the west end he acts as a socialite, depicting himself as the socially acceptable autocrat.
+The author utilises the setting, the west and eastern ends of England, to depict binary sides to Dorian’s persona.
+This is clear through the way that Dorian acts as a socialite in the west end, depicting himself as the socially acceptable autocrat.

-In contrast, the east end in England during this period was historically plagued criminals.
-It is there that Dorian acts as the devil side of his persona where he associates with the people who he had ruined.
-In this side of England, Dorian indulges in his illicit vices, such as opium dens, brothels and other places.
+In contrast, the east end of England during this period was historically plagued by criminals.
+There, Dorian acts as the devil side of his persona where he associates with the people he had ruined.
+On this side of England, Dorian indulges in his illicit vices, such as opium dens, brothels and other places.

 Drunkards had reeled by cursing, and chattering to themselves like monstrous apes.
 He had seen grotesque children huddled upon doorsteps, and heard shrieks and oaths from gloomy courts. (this is dialogue describing the eastern side of London)

 — Oscar Wilde, The Picture of Dorian Gray